-In addition to the screening studies de Jourdan et al. (2013) reports a sediment $DT{50} > 200$ days for TBPH from an outdoor mesocosm study thus indicating that TBPH is very persistent in sediment.
-This study is not a guideline study and the results have to be treated with care as inhomogeneous distribution in the mesocosms and several processes e.g., sediment-to-water diffusion and resuspension may have influenced the results.
-However, despite this, the study is considered to be reliable with restrictions and the results indicates that TBPH is very slowly degraded in sediment.
+In addition to the screening studies de Jourdan et al. (2013) reports a sediment $DT{50} > 200$ days for TBPH from an outdoor mesocosm study thus indicating that TBPH may be very persistent in sediment.
+However, this study is not a guideline study and the results have to be treated with care as inhomogeneous distribution in the mesocosms and several processes e.g., sediment-towater diffusion and resuspension may have influenced the results.
+The study used an artificial sediment with a high organic carbon (OC) content and potentially with different microbial communities (e.g., density and diversity of microorganisms) compared to a natural sediment.
+Many conditions (high temperature compared to EU standard conditions, pre-exposure of microorganisms to test conditions and exposure to sunlight leading to abiotic degradation (photolysis)) under which the study was conducted favoured dissipation/degradation.
+Despite those favourable conditions, there was no dissipation/biodegradation of TBPH in the sediment of this test system.
+Overall, the study is considered to be relevant for the PBT assessment.
+The study can be used to show that TBPH is very persistent in the sediment of this test system.
+The result from this study goes well in line with the other available evidence and adds to the weight of evidence indicating that TBPH fulfils the vP criterion of REACH Annex XIII.